 Some improvements are required like changes to the searching process.
 The problem is that a particular product might be named differently according to the local language which can hamper the search for that product.
 The search algorithm needs to detect such discrepancies.
 Otherwise, the website cannot cater to different customer requirements.

-How will it affect Competitors?
+JioMart - How will it affect Competitors?

 JioMart is undoubtedly a tough competitor to other online grocery shops like BigBasket and Grofers.
 JioMart offers fresh food, pulses, packaged food, household cleaning items, pet food, and other categories of products on its website.
-It is all set to take on the big players such as BigBasket, Grofers, Amazon Fresh, and Pantry and Flipkart’s Supermart.
+It is all set to take on the big players such as BigBasket, Grofers, Amazon Fresh and Pantry, and Flipkart’s Supermart.

 Amazon (AMZN) and Walmart-owned (WMT) Flipkart are the two dominant e-commerce platforms in India.
 Both companies operate in hundreds of cities across the country.
 They deliver goods such as smartphones, electronics, and clothing.
 Both companies also launched online grocery deliveries last year.
 JioMart's launch is a reason for worry for Amazon and Flipkart because they are not very strong in the grocery segment.